Impact review cycles

 We believe in performance-based pay, meaning merit increases (inclusive of cash and equity) will be driven by performance.
 We believe in hiring all Teammates at an equitable starting point within their respective band and we want to provide opportunities for Teammates to grow within their salary band that is in alignment with their performance.

-Impact Reviews are an important component in our compensation decision making process.
+Impact Reviews are an important component in our compensation decision-making process.
 Our band entry points are market competitive, and we are committed to rewarding strong performance as part of our compensation program.

 More information about our commitment to Pay Transparency and our overall compensation philosophy may be found in our how we pay at Sourcegraph Handbook page.